netarchivesuite/solrwayback/README.md

 ## Requirements
- * JDK 1.7
+ * JDK 1.7+
  * Maven 3
  * Some Arc/Warc files
  * Tomcat 7+  or another J2EE server for deploying the WAR-file
- * A Solr server with the index Arc/Warc files using the Warc-Indexer.
+ * A Solr server with the index build from the Arc/Warc files using the Warc-Indexer.
  * The J2EE server must have the Arc/Warc file drive mounted

 ## Build and usage